HGalletti/Pr-stamos-bancarios/README.md

 The aim is to implement a machine learning model that, with the different values of the dataset fields, predicts if the company had difficulties in paying the loan, which can be called in a shorter way as "defaulted loan".

-To see the development of the work, open the file Loans.pnyb
+To see the development of the work, open the file Loans.ipynb